 - One brand to rule them all: Stick to only one brand is not always a cost-effective way to start your career.
 It also limits you to only experiences those clubs.
 Give yourself the opportunity to experiment with different clubs before committing to only one brand.

 When it comes to buying golf gear and equipment, the best way to make sure that you are making the right investment is to ask around and research your options.
-Like when playing the real money slots Australia offers, research is key.
+Like when playing the real money Australian slots online offers, research is key.
 You do not want to be caught out by a myth or cornered into going for a specific brand.
 Part of the fun is having the freedom to choose.